apache/cordova-docs/www/_posts/2024-04-03-cordova-ios-7.1.0.md

     * [Describing use of required reason API](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api)
     * [Describing data use in privacy manifests](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests)

-**Fixes:**
+### Fixes

 * **Use `PROVISIONING_PROFILE_SPECIFIER` for manual codesigning**

-    Previosuly, the `PROVISIONING_PROFILE` flag was being set for manual codesigning.
+    Previously, the `PROVISIONING_PROFILE` flag was being set for manual codesigning.
 This flag only accepted the provisioning profile's `UUID`.
 To accept the provisioning profile's `name` value, the `PROVISIONING_PROFILE_SPECIFIER` flag should be set instead.
 The `PROVISIONING_PROFILE_SPECIFIER` flag accepts both `name` and `UUID` values for the specified provisioning profile.

 * **WASM MIME type error**